This meal makes for a beast of a taco. Well, quite a few beastly tacos.

 Here you go, if you are a meat eater, this taco is a must.
 If you are not, make the guacamole and eat it with chips.

-- 2 pounds country-style boneless pork short ribs
+- 2 pounds country-style boneless beef short ribs

 - 1 teaspoon kosher or coarse sea salt divided, or to taste